-Default Ignorable Code Points
+Default Ignorable Code Points.
 Normally, characters outside the repertoire of supported characters for an implementation would be graphical characters displayed with a fallback glyph, such as a black box.
-However, certain special-use characters, such as format and control characters or variation selectors, do not have visible glyphs of their own, although they may have an effect on the display of other characters.
+However, certain special-use characters, such as format controls or variation selectors, do not have visible glyphs of their own, although they may have an effect on the display of other characters.
 When such a special-use character is not supported by an implementation, it should not be displayed with a visible fallback glyph, but instead simply not be rendered at all.
 The list of such characters which should not be rendered with a fallback glyph is defined by the Default_Ignorable_Code_Point property in the Unicode Character Database.
+For more information, see Section 5.21, Ignoring Characters in Processing.